Ksani1/Ksani1.github.io/README.md

 - 💹 Achieved 25% portfolio value growth via SQL analysis and RFM modeling for cross-sell/upsell
 - 🏭 Cut operational costs by 20% using XGBoost and ARIMA for predictive inventory management

-### 🛠 Technologies Used:
+## 🛠 Technologies Used:
 Python, Pandas, NumPy, SQL, Excel, Power BI, Tableau, XGBoost, ARIMA, Grafana

-### Software Engineering Internship
-**Open Learning Exchange**
-*Cambridge, MA, Nigeria · (remote)*
-*SEPT 2020 – DEC 2022*
+## 💻 Software Engineering Intern | Open Learning Exchange (Sept 2020 - Dec 2022)

-- Engineered responsive front-end interfaces with Angular.js, HTML5, and JavaScript, optimizing performance with Angular 6 components for future-proof framework transitions.
+- 🖥️ Engineered responsive front-end interfaces with Angular.js, HTML5, and JavaScript
+- 🚀 Optimized performance with Angular 6 components for future-proof framework transitions
-- Developed a Python-based management system that reduces system errors by 70% and boosts performance by 15% through Docker deployment and Kubernetes-driven scalability.
+- 🐍 Developed a Python-based management system, reducing system errors by 70% and boosting performance by 15%
+- 🐳 Implemented Docker deployment and Kubernetes-driven scalability
-- Streamlined development using GIT and NPM scripts in a Node.js environment, while leveraging Tableau and Power BI to deliver data-driven insights and continuous performance improvements.
+- 🔧 Streamlined development using GIT and NPM scripts in a Node.js environment
+- 📊 Leveraged Tableau and Power BI to deliver data-driven insights and continuous performance improvements

+## 🎓 Career Break | Illinois Institute of Technology (Aug 2023 - May 2024)
+- 🛠️ Managed software projects using MS Project
+- 🤖 Developed AI agent for project management using deep learning and GPT-4 mini
+- ☁️ Led parallel computing tasks with AWS EC2, S3, and Hadoop
+- 🚀 Spearheaded cloud computing initiative using Chameleon Cloud
+- 📱 Designed mobile applications with Flutter and Dart

 ## 🖥️ IT Support Specialist & ML Engineer | Romptech Scientific Supplies Company Limited (Mar 2021 - Apr 2023)

 Led innovative IT solutions and machine learning projects, significantly improving system reliability and operational efficiency.

-### Key Achievements:
 - 🔧 Improved system reliability by 70% through innovative security measures and effective troubleshooting
 - 🤖 Developed ML pipeline for Ecobank, reducing cash flow forecasting errors by 25%
 - 📈 Created sales predictive model for Shoprite Mart, increasing accuracy by 20%